What is Frozen Shoulder?

-Basically, Frozen Shoulder is is painful inflammation of the shoulder ligaments resulting in a decrease in movement.
+Basically, Frozen Shoulder is a painful inflammation of the shoulder ligaments resulting in a decrease in movement.
 Frozen shoulder passes through a Pre Phase and three definite phases:

 Pre Phase 1

-Considered a “pre-adhesive”stage, people usually present with signs and symptoms of ‘impingement syndrome’, full range of movement at the shoulder is present but catching in certain positions is present.
+Considered a “pre-adhesive”stage, people usually present with signs and symptoms of ‘impingement syndrome’, full range of movement at the shoulder is present but often with catching in certain positions.

 Phase 1 – Freezing

 This is the painful stage.
 People tend to self immobilise their shoulder which only serves to make the stiffness worse.
 NIGHT PAIN is a common feature of this stage and the inability to sleep on the affected side.
 People will usually complain of 3 types of pain:

 # Pain down the outside of the arm